Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

 4) How much is a hair transplant?

-The price of hair transplant surgery depends on the number of grafts, the extent of the balding area, the quality of the hair follicles, the hospital charge, and the surgeon's fee.
+The hair transplant cost depends on the number of grafts, the extent of the balding area, the quality of the hair follicles, the hospital charge, and the surgeons.
 In general, hair restoration surgeries are considered costly procedures.

 5) What is the best hair transplant method for women?